 A respectful and partnering approach must be taken when spending time in a carer’s home so it doesn’t feel like an ‘inspection’ and an invasion of privacy.
 Carers can help by suggesting the child show their room to the practitioner and the child might enjoy showing a new practitioner around and introducing family members and pets.

 When undertaking a home visit to a child with a disability there are additional considerations and questions.
 For further information refer to the practice kit Disability.

-The 48-hour rule encourages carers to use their own support networks for child care and support.
+The purpose of this is to encourage carers to use their own support networks for child care and support.
 There are no payments made to any other person in these circumstances.
-If a more regular respite plan is required, the CSO will need to be involved in assessment and planning.
+If a more regular plan for short breaks is required, the CSO will need to undertake the necessary planning and assessment.

-This rule is an excellent support strategy to allow carers to use their support networks and family members—as any family in the community would when they need help to care for children.
+The ability for a carer to be able to allow a child to stay with another person the carer knows for a period of up to two nights is designed to help the carers when emergencies or self-care needs arise and they need the child to stay with someone else for a short period of time.
+This allows carers to use their support networks and family members—as any family in the community would when they need help to care for children.
 Be sure to not overcomplicate this situation when it arises.
-Support the carer in using this rule where and when appropriate.
+Support the carer to utilise this option where and when appropriate.